Sreekanth9093/TMLOPS/README.md

-# TMLOPS
+# 0700amist-learning-mlops
-MLOPS Course Repository
+This repo to hold documentation along with source code buillding and deploying models using MLOPS